roosaramendis/DRAGON-VOICEMODE/README.md

 # DRAGON-VOICEMODE

 mostly done 80% of work

 # have to do
-    have to add voice changer and voice settings
+    have to add voice changer